WILLIAMSON OF HOLBECK

 4 i BENJAMIN WILLIAMSON (1778-1859); m MARY RHODES.

 4 BENJAMIN WILLIAMSON of Holbeck, clothier, was born on 7 June 1778 at Holbeck and died on 5 October 1859 at Holbeck.
-He married on 13 December 1796 at St Peter, Leeds, MARY RHODES.
-Mary was born about 1777 and died on 23 September 1845 at Holbeck.
+He married on 13 December 1796 at St Peter, Leeds, MARY RHODES, daughter of Thomas and Sarah (Gibson) Rhodes (see here).
+Mary was born on 17 March 1777, baptised on 27 April 1777 at Holbeck, and died on 23 September 1845 at Holbeck.

 Children of Benjamin and Mary (Rhodes) Williamson: